Game More, Pay Less

 James Mace is an author, historian, and life-long storyteller.
 He began writing as a hobby in the early 2000s, penning physical fitness articles for a bodybuilding website and a magazine called Hardcore Muscle.

 James wrote the initial draft of his first novel, Soldier of Rome: The Legionary, as a cathartic means of escapism while serving in Iraq from 2004 to 2005.
-He has since released thirty-four books, including fourteen Ancient History best-sellers, and five South African History best-sellers.
+He has since released thirty-five books, including fifteen Ancient History best-sellers, and five South African History best-sellers.
 His works currently span his two favourite eras: Ancient Rome and the British Empire.
 He plans to eventually delve into Medieval times, as well as the First World War.

 Outside of writing historical novels, James is a Research Historian and Script Writer for the channel, Redcoat History.
 He maintains a blog called The Buffed Historian, sharing random fitness articles and other tales from across history.
 His hobbies include weightlifting, road cycling, foothills hikes, travelling across the globe, live theatre, video games, and sitting down for a game of Dungeons & Dragons with friends.